-Regardless if you own the 12-inch MacBook, the MacBook Air, or the higher performance MacBook Pro, the fact remains that your beautiful and expensive piece of device comes with a battery that is not readily accessible and thus, not easily replaceable.
+Regardless if you own the 12-inch MacBook, the MacBook Air, or the high-performance MacBook Pro, the fact remains that your beautiful and expensive piece of device comes with a battery that is not readily accessible and thus, not easily replaceable.

 It is also worth mentioning that a replacement Apple-certified battery can be really expensive.
-Cost can range from USD 130.00 for MacBook Air to USD 199.00 for the 12-inch MacBook and MacBook Pro.
+Price can range from USD 130.00 for MacBook Air to USD 199.00 for the 12-inch MacBook and MacBook Pro.

-Nonetheless, one of the best ways to maximize your MacBook experience and prolong its life is to take care of its battery This article lists down and discusses proven tips and measures on how to optimize and prolong the lifespan of your MacBook battery.
+Nonetheless, one of the best ways to maximize your MacBook experience and prolong its lifespan is to take care of its battery.
+This article lists down and discusses proven tips and measures on how to optimize and prolong the lifespan of your MacBook battery.

 1. Cycle count: Keep an eye on your MacBook battery life and charge capacity by regularly checking the battery cycle count

-MacBook devices come with a built-in battery cycle count.
-Note that lithium ion batteries have limited numbers of full charge-and-discharge cycle and reaching and going beyond this parameter drastically lessen battery performance.
+MacBook devices or more specifically, the macOS operating system comes with a built-in battery cycle count.
+Note that lithium-ion batteries have a limited number of full charge-and-discharge cycles.
+Reaching and going beyond this parameter drastically lessen battery performance.

-In the case of a MacBook battery, limit is set to 1000 charge-and-discharge cycle.
-However, it is important to note that using half of the battery charge in one day and then recharging it fully does not count as one charge cycle.
-A single cycle would only count if half of the battery were discharged before recharging it to full again.
-It might take several days to complete a cycle.
+In the case of a MacBook battery, the limit is set to 1000 charge-and-discharge cycle.
+However, it is important to note that using half of the battery charge in a single day and then recharging it to full does not count as single cycle.
+A single cycle would only count if half of the battery capacity was discharged before recharging it to full again.
+Hence, it might actually take several days to complete a cycle.

-Clicking “System Report” opens another dialogue box that contains technical details and specifications of your MacBook.
-Just under the “Hardware” thread is the “Power” submenu that provides system power setting information and battery information, including the current battery cycle count.
+Clicking the “System Report” opens another dialogue box that contains technical details and specifications of your MacBook.
+Just under the “Hardware” thread is the “Power” sub-section that provides system power setting information and battery information, including the current battery cycle count.

-2. Plug it: Better to keep your MacBook plugged to an electrical outlet to prolong the lifespan and charge capacity of its battery
+2. Plug it: Better to keep your MacBook plugged into an electrical outlet to prolong the lifespan and charge capacity of its battery

-Laptops such as a MacBook are portable mobile computing devices meant to be carried around.
-However, people use laptops on top of their desktops inside their homes or office most of the time.
-In this case, it is better to have a MacBook plugged to an electrical outlet using the provide power adapter.
+Laptops such as MacBooks are portable mobile computing devices meant to be carried around.
+However, people use laptops on top of their desk inside their homes or offices most of the time.
+In this case, it is better to keep the MacBook plugged into an electrical outlet using the provided power adapter.

 Do not worry about overcharging your battery.
 The hardware and software in your MacBook have safeguards to prevent frying your battery.
 Once it reaches full charge and while the device remains plugged, energy is strictly derived from the electrical outlet via the power adapter.